iltuoconsulenteit/DocCropper-Test/README.md

 ### 🛠 Install script

-Run `install/install_DocCropper.sh` on Linux or macOS (or double‑click `install/install_DocCropper.command` on macOS) and `install/install_DocCropper.bat` on Windows from the folder where you want the project.
-If the script lives inside an existing clone under `install/` it updates that copy; otherwise it creates a new `DocCropper` subfolder next to the script.
-During execution the installer prints the full path of the directory being used so you know exactly where DocCropper resides.
-Each version checks that `git`, `python3`/`python` and `pip3`/`pip` are available before pulling the latest changes with `--rebase --autostash`.
-At the end the script can start the application automatically using the configured port or open the tray icon.
+Run `install/install_DocCropper.sh` on Linux or macOS (or double‑click `install/install_DocCropper.command` on macOS) and `install/install_DocCropper.bat` on Windows.
+The installer first asks where to place DocCropper (defaults to `/opt/DocCropper` on Unix systems or `Program Files\DocCropper` on Windows) and for an optional license key.
+The chosen key determines whether the main branch or the developer branch is cloned.
+The full target directory is printed so you know exactly where DocCropper is installed.
+Required tools like `git`, Python and `pip` are verified before pulling the latest changes with `--rebase --autostash`.
+When finished the installer can immediately launch the tray icon so you may start the server.

 After cloning or updating, the installer optionally asks for a license key.
 Leaving it blank keeps the application in demo mode.
 If the key does not match a valid commercial or developer key the installer warns that it is invalid and continues in demo mode.
 Valid keys together with the licensee name are stored in `settings.json` so the interface shows "Licensed to &lt;name&gt;".
 After the setup completes it can launch the tray icon (`doccropper_tray.py`) so you can start or stop the server with the included start script.

 The application reads configuration from `settings.json` in the project root.
 You can pre-populate this file with your preferred defaults or edit it later.
 A small status box in the interface shows "DEMO" or "Licensed to &lt;name&gt;" based on these settings.

-If `settings.json` contains the developer license key, the installer pulls updates from the branch specified by `DOCROPPER_BRANCH` (default `dgwo4q-codex/add-features-from-doccropper-project`) instead of the `main` branch.
+When you provide the developer license key the installer clones from the branch specified by `DOCROPPER_BRANCH` (default `dgwo4q-codex/add-features-from-doccropper-project`) rather than `main`.
+The same branch is used when running the installer again for updates if the key remains in `settings.json`.

 ### ▶️ Running DocCropper